 Shift-left testing can be defined as “a method where testing is performed earlier in the development process”.
-The fundamental reasons for testing earlier in the project lifecycle are to discover problems earlier and subsequently to fix them quickly.
+The fundamental reason for testing earlier in the project lifecycle is to discover and fix problems quickly.

 The benefits of shift-left testing can be summarised as: